8grams/ravage/README.md

 The fastest way  to get started is by using Docker.
 First, create `.env` file, then run:

 ```
-docker run -v .:/opt/data/db -p 8080:8080 ghcr.io/8grams/ravage
+docker run -v .:/opt/data -p 8080:8080 ghcr.io/8grams/ravage
 ```

-`/opt/data` is configured via the `.env` file, so adjust it according to your preferred value.
+`/opt/data` is configured via `DATA_DIR` key in `.env` file, so adjust it according to your preferred value.
 Once the container is running, open your browser and go to `http://localhost:8080`.
 Login using `ADMIN_USERNAME` and `ADMIN_PASSWORD` specified in `.env` file.
 It's very recommended to use Reverse Proxy like Nginx.